jdimauro/witch-lights/README.md

 (TODO: detail shot of 74HCT125 chip)

+Use hookup wire to connect the arduino's headers to the top part of the circuit board as follows:

+* Connect the *red* terminal (power) to the "5V" pin
+* Connect the *rightmost white* terminal (NeoPixel data) to digital pin 6 (refer to the detail photo above)
+* Connect the *green* terminal (PIR sensor 0) to digital pin 3
+* Connect the *yellow* terminal (PIR sensor 1) to digital pin 4
+* Connect the *black* terminal (ground) to the "GND" pin

 **Be certain to wire the data line from pin 6 to the indicated terminal in the photo, and connect the white data line cable to the other indicated terminal on the other side; if you hook them up incorrectly, the NeoPixels will light up erratically or not at all.**

+(TODO: detail shot of the Arduino hooked up to the circuit board)

 ### Power